 The Early Years

-Laboratory Testing Inc. began doing business in 1976 as the NDT division of Carson Helicopter.
+Lab Testing began doing business in 1976 as the NDT division of Carson Helicopter.
 The founders, Robert (Bob) W. McVaugh, Sr. and his partner, Frank Carson, established Carson NDT to provide commercial magnetic particle, liquid penetrant, X-ray and ultrasonic inspection services.

 By 1984, Carson NDT had 20 employees and the owners needed more room for growth in services, equipment and employees.
-The company moved from a small building on the property of Carson Helicopter to a 30,000 sq. ft. facility not far away in Dublin, PA.
+The nondestructive testing company moved from a small building on the property of Carson Helicopter to a 30,000 sq. ft. facility not far away in Dublin, PA.
 Around the same time, Bob McVaugh bought his partner’s share of the business and changed the company’s name to Laboratory Testing Inc.

-During the rest of the 1980’s, many additional testing services were added including hydrostatic pressure testing, chemical analysis, dimensional inspection, metallurgical inspection and mechanical testing.
+During the rest of the 1980’s, many additional types of testing were added including hydrostatic pressure testing, chemical analysis, dimensional inspection, metallurgical inspection and mechanical testing services.
 Our Calibration Department, LTI Metrology, was established in 1992 to perform mechanical, force and torque calibration.

 The nondestructive and materials testing labs also received accreditation from the American Association for Laboratory Accreditation (A2LA) in 1989 and the Performance Review Institute’s National Aerospace and Defense Contractors Accreditation Program (NADCAP) in 1992.
 Many customers were from the military, aerospace, automotive and commercial industries and required their vendors to hold these accreditations.

 When the founder of Laboratory Testing Inc, Bob McVaugh, Sr., passed away in November of 1994, ownership was transferred to the next generation.
 His son, Mike, assumed the role of president.
 He had been with the company since its beginning in 1984 as nondestructive testing manager.

-Under the second-generation owners, LTI branched out into a number of complementary lines of business.
+Under the second-generation owners, Lab Testing branched out into a number of complementary lines of business.
 We broadened the capabilities of our Metallography Department with failure analysis, lifetime prediction, materials engineering and materials selection services.
 A Machining Department was added to prepare test specimens and to perform low-stress grinding and EDM.
 Our Calibration Department became a distributor for Glastonbury Southern Gage (GSG), Vermont Gage, Mitutoyo, Boston Centerless, Swanson Tool Manufacturing, Starrett and other manufacturers, to provide customers with fixed limit gaging, precision measuring instruments and replacement parts at list prices.